BernieSez

-BernieSez is a free-to-use mobile-responsive website created by Terence McEnally, J.D., and James Young, B.S., M.B.A. and launched in November 2013.
-BernieSez.com enables persons in need of legal services to upload a photo of a traffic citation or briefly describe another legal matter, and have attorneys contact the legal client directly.
-Attorneys are required to submit their bar credentials and are vetted for ability and reputation before they may participate, thus producing a "curated" pool of legal talent.
-BernieSez utilizes a closed offer process; lawyers cannot see fee quotes made by other lawyers.
+BernieSez was a free-to-use service created by attorney Terence McEnally, and James Young and launched in November 2013.
+BernieSez.com allowed persons in need of legal services to briefly describe a legal matter, and have attorneys contact them directly.
+Attorneys were verified and subjected to a review before being allowed to participate.
+Participating lawyers were not able to see fee quotes made by other lawyers.